Best Preschools in Singapore 2026: Honest Comparison & Pricing

 The Unpopular Truth

-If enrichment is important to you, consider spending the difference between government and private childcare fees on targeted enrichment classes.
-For example: $150/month at PCF + $400/month on two enrichment classes = $550/month total, compared to $1,800/month at a premium centre.
+If enrichment is important to you, consider this: $150/month at PCF + $400/month on two enrichment classes = $550/month total, compared to $1,800/month at a premium centre.
+Same kid, similar outcomes, $15,000/year saved.

 Want to test your child's learning in a fun way?
 Check out QuizKin for educational quizzes designed for young learners.